Security

 - Session cookies are

-HttpOnly,Secure, andSameSite=Strict— unreadable by JavaScript. - Every protected route performs a live revocation check against Firebase — not just JWT signature validation.
+HttpOnly,Secure, andSameSite=Strict— unreadable by JavaScript, mitigating XSS-based session theft. - Every protected route performs a live revocation check against the identity provider — not just JWT signature validation.

-- Account suspensions propagate within 60 seconds without requiring a forced logout.
+- Account suspensions take effect promptly without requiring a forced logout.

-- COPPA: Users who report being under 13 have their Firebase token revoked server-side immediately.
+- Age gate: Users who report being under 13 have their identity token revoked server-side immediately.
 No data is written before this gate passes.
+Reference: FTC COPPA Rule (16 CFR Part 312).

 Authorization — Least Privilege at Every Layer

-- Users cannot self-promote to admin or grant themselves Gold Tickets
+- Users cannot self-promote to admin or modify their own token balances client-side

-- Admin audit logs and health collections block all client access — server-only
+- Admin and audit log collections block all client access — server-only via Admin SDK

 Data Protection

-- At rest: Firestore and Cloud Storage encrypted with AES-256 (Google-managed keys)
+- At rest: All data encrypted with AES-256 using Google-managed keys

-- In transit: TLS enforced end-to-end; HSTS with 1-year max-age and preload flag
+- In transit: TLS 1.2+ enforced end-to-end, independently verified at SSL Labs A+; HSTS with one-year max-age and preload

-- Payments: Card data handled entirely by Stripe — never stored by us
+- Payments: Card data handled entirely by Stripe (PCI DSS certified) — never stored by us

 - Secrets: All server credentials in Google Secret Manager — never in source code or image layers

-- Google profile photo: Stored as a URL only — never displayed on any public surface
+- Profile photo: Stored as a reference URL only — never displayed on any public surface

 Application Security Controls

-- Rate limiting: AI generation and write-path routes are rate-limited per authenticated UID or anonymous IP.
-Exceeding limits returns HTTP 429.
+- Rate limiting: AI generation and write-path routes are rate-limited per authenticated user and per anonymous IP, enforced server-side.
+Exceeded limits return HTTP 429.

-- Input validation: All API inputs validated with Zod schemas.
-Invalid payloads return HTTP 400 with no server detail exposed.
+- Input validation: All API inputs validated with schema-based validation before any business logic runs.
+Category selection validated against a fixed allow-list.
+Invalid payloads return HTTP 400 with no internal detail exposed.

 Supply Chain Security

-- Dependabot monitors all npm and GitHub Actions dependencies continuously
+- Dependabot monitors all dependencies continuously for CVEs

-- Hourly watcher sends email within 2 hours of any new critical or high CVE
+- Critical advisory watcher sends notification within 2 hours of any new high or critical CVE

-- Semgrep SAST runs on every push using OWASP Top 10 and secrets rulesets
+- Semgrep SAST runs on every push using OWASP Top 10, TypeScript, Node.js, and secrets rulesets

 Incident Response